ric9rdo/ric9rdo.github.io/_posts/2022-06-09-Out-of-band-Application-Security-Testing-(OAST)-detection.md

 - OAST uses standard external domains to share the organization’s information.
 These external domains are configured to explore vulnerabilities in the corporate environment.

-If these external domains are observed in logs, we should reach the machine owner to understand whether is a legitimate business risk assessment or can be a reconnaissance activity to explore vulnerabilities: interact.sh, oast.pro, oast.live, oast.site, oast.online, oast.fun, oast.me, burpcollaborator.net, oastify.com, canarytokens.com, requestbin.net, dnslog.cn.
+If these external domains are observed in logs, you should reach the machine owner to understand whether is a legitimate business risk assessment or can be a reconnaissance activity to explore vulnerabilities: interact.sh, oast.pro, oast.live, oast.site, oast.online, oast.fun, oast.me, burpcollaborator.net, oastify.com, canarytokens.com, requestbin.net, dnslog.cn.